• Skip to primary navigation

 Press shortbread cookie dough into a tart pan with a crinkled edge, score, bake, and cut again for perfect triangle shortbread wedges

-What else you can bake with it
+What else you can bake with lavender

 • add a little lavender to a classic shortbread cookie ratio to make lavender shortbread cookies (recipe below)